-Select this option and press <Enter> to discard all the changes and return to the AMI BIOS setup utility.
+Select this item to discard all the changes and return to the AMI BIOS setup utility.
+Select Yes and press <Enter> to discard all changes made.

 Restore Defaults

 Select this item and press <Enter> to load the manufacture default settings which are designed for maximum system performance but not for maximum stability.